 Salento – Medellin – Jardin (Not Recommended):

 Some travelers take a bus all the way back to Medellin and then from Medellin to Salento.
-This involves the 8am Flota Occidental bus from Salento to Jardin (you could also take the 9:30am one but it will be more of a time crunch) and then the 6:45pm Rapida Ochoa bus from Medellin to Jardin.
+This involves the 8am Flota Occidental bus from Salento to Medellin (you could also take the 9:30am one but it will be more of a time crunch) and then the 6:45pm Rapida Ochoa bus from Medellin to Jardin.

 Going all the way north to Medellin and then back down to Jardin is back tracking which I personally didn’t want to do (we were heading to Medellin after Jardin anyway and then going north from there).